fatalite38/fatalite38/README.md

 # Hi, my name is Luiz Fernando.
-- Graduated in Computer engineering.
+- Graduated in Computer Engineering.
 - I'm looking for a developer position
 - I'm studying JavaScript, TypeScript, and sometimes Python.